reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 // 15
 ```

 Notice that this `addNumbers` "reduce callback" function doesn't need to keep track of anything itself.
-It takes the `previousResult` and `currentItem` arguments, does something with them, and returns a new result value.
+It takes the `previousResult` and `currentItem` arguments, does something with them, and then returns a new result value.

-**A Redux reducer function is exactly the same idea as this "reduce callback" function!** It takes a "previous result" (the `state`), and the "current item" (the `action` object), decides a new state value based on those arguments, and returns that new state.
+**A Redux reducer function is exactly the same idea as this "reduce callback" function!** It takes a "previous result" (the `state`) and the "current item" (the `action` object), decides a new state value based on those arguments, and then returns that new state.

 If we were to create an array of Redux actions, call `reduce()`, and pass in a reducer function, we'd get a final result the same way: